joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@part

-@partspecifies whether or not its parent element is fragmented in some way, typically by some other overlapping structure: for example a speech which is divided between two or more verse stanzas, a paragraph which is split across a page division, a verse line which is divided between two speakers.
+specifies whether or not its parent element is fragmented in some way, typically by some other overlapping structure: for example a speech which is divided between two or more verse stanzas, a paragraph which is split across a page division, a verse line which is divided between two speakers.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**
+**Legal values are:**

 Y (yes) the element is fragmented in some (unspecified) respect(yes) the element is fragmented in some (unspecified) respectN (no) the element is not fragmented, or no claim is made as to its completeness [Default] (no) the element is not fragmented, or no claim is made as to its completeness [Default] I (initial) this is the initial part of a fragmented element(initial) this is the initial part of a fragmented elementM (medial) this is a medial part of a fragmented element(medial) this is a medial part of a fragmented elementF (final) this is the final part of a fragmented element(final) this is the final part of a fragmented element

+**Note**

-**Note**The values I, M, or F should be used only where it is clear how the element may be be reconstituted.
+The values I, M, or F should be used only where it is clear how the element may be be reconstituted.